NicolasRouquette/xml-catalog-reset-bug/README.md

 # This project demonstrates a bug in the Open JDK 11 through 15 XML Catalog API implementation.

+Note submitted for internal review with ID: 9066971

 ## Bug.

 The implementation of `String javax.xml.catalog.GroupEntry.matchURI(String)` modifies two state variables `longestRewriteMatch` and `longestSuffixMatch`.